piotrmurach/dotfiles/README.md

-# Piotr Murach Dot Files
+# My dotfiles

-A small set of config files to set up a system environment for maximum productivity.
-My weapons of choice are OS X, homebrew, git, Ruby, vim and some more.
+A minimal set of config files to set up a system environment for maximum productivity.

+I develop in Linux and OSX systems so I make sure that everything works for these systems.

+The tools that I cannot develop without are:
+* bash
+* git
+* vim

 ## Installation

+In order to setup this dotfiles you will need `git` and `bundler`

 Clone the repository